Rajpratik71/sheepdog-wiki/Image-Backup.md

 Besides 'qemu-img convert', we can also use 'vdi read/write/setattr/getattr' the sheepdog images.
 And we can even export Sheepdog images as a pseudo block file in the local file system hierarchy via [[Sheepfs]] and use common tools like scp to transport to wherever you want as a raw image.

 Sheepdog supports yet another backup mechanism: backup differential data between two snapshots.
-See more info at http://lists.wpkg.org/pipermail/sheepdog/2012-September/006771.html.
+See more info at [incremental snapshot backup](http://comments.gmane.org/gmane.comp.file-systems.sheepdog/6749)